jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Lessons From The Matrix

 The Matrix is a classic story.
 Among its lessons is showcasing how good leaders come and go.
 Neo was the hero chosen from the masses.
-So once Neo is done freeing the people, he and his friends return to being equal members of the community.
+Once Neo freed the people, he and his friends return to being equal members of the community.
 Neo's hierarchy of support was temporary, being based on solving a frontline problem.
 Perhaps he'll be the hero of the next story, but maybe not.
 It depends on the problem and who the people decide their hero should be.

 Neither art or spectacle stories solve frontline problems.
-Thus, their hierarchies can go on for as long as their storytellers can convince people to watch them or live inside them.
+Thus, their hierarchies can go on for as long as their storytellers can convince people to watch them, or live inside them.
 These storytellers, who are the leaders, are self-important.
 The masses are just like the people stuck inside the Matrix.
-Distracted from the truth with a dark majic show of shiny cars, pop culture music, 9-5 workdays, and sitcom reruns, which people stay attached to via advertisements, marketing, and loyalty to an old culture.
+Distracted from the truth with a dark majic show.

 The longer the spectacle lasts, the longer the self-important artists, like Darth King, and Darth Blockbuster, can go on living inside self-obsessed stories.
 They're happy with the way things are.
 They want to be heroes atop the hierarchy forever.

 But like an aging sitcom, it never lasts.
 Eventually, the people's problems pile up, and they soon need a true hero again.
-That means a hero who can see through the spectacle of the ruling philosophy, and lead the people to become player gods in a new society that solves problems and helps people live happy lives.
+That means a hero who can see through the spectacle of the ruling philosophy, and lead the people to become player gods in a new society rule by a new philosophy  helps Main Street live happy lives.

 The lesson is Stargazer your happiness is the best indicator of which story you're currently in.
 That's why how much money you have, your job title, the university you graduated from, all this is not the definition of happiness.
 Happiness only happens when a ruling philosophy helps people contribute to a classic story that helps humanity evolve life on Earth.

-So we can use majic to find and fight back agaist Darth Blockbuster's rule book.
-And we can use our understanding of classic and spectacle/art stories to tell the difference between majic and dark majic.
-Our Industrial Age red/blue philosophies obessed with mass-production is the Matrix.
-To get out, we have to stop watching the spectacle, ignore the artists, and become player gods of our own society.
+So we can use our understanding of classic and spectacle/art stories to judge society.
+It's better to judge our society after reading about its history.

 **Good ruling philosophy**: Embraces the modern technological age.
 Empowers the people with advanced tools so they can be player gods who solve problems on the frontline.
 Civilization is lead by individuals who rise to the occasion to become protagonists.
 Once their specific problem is over, leaders willfully return to being an equal member of the community.

 **Bad ruling philosophy**: Meant to stop humanity progressing to a new age.
-Led by leaders who don't want to empower the people with modern tools or and return to equality.
+Led by leaders who don't want to empower the people with modern tools or ever return to equality.
 Instead, the leaders distract the masses from their self-serving leadership, with spectacle.

 ## Protagonist Kings